Here is the Amazon link for the Ebook FlameMaker

 In seventeen years, nobody has ever called me Ems, except him.
 I grind my teeth until my jaw aches knowing it’s a memory that won’t purge.

-‘No, thanks, Mr Burberry,’ I mutter, my fake smile straining against gravity.
+‘No, thank you, Mr Burberry,’ I mutter, my fake smile straining against gravity.
 I raise my head, allowing my eyes to devour the hob that hasn’t seen a clean cloth in a month.
 ‘I’ve already made my lunch.’

 He chuckles again, sending his baggy pelican throat into a ripple of jiggles.
 ‘I should think after a year, Ems, you could refer to me as Darryl.
 Don’t you think, dear?’

 Nothing in this world will ever make me say his first name.
 To me, he is … him or The Creeper.
-His leering stares with no blinks, midnight stalking’s and the seductive lick of his lips when he thinks no-one is watching have turned my days into a succession of stand-alone anxious moments.
+His leering stares with no blinks, midnight stalking’s and the seductive lick of his lips when he thinks no-one is watching have turned my days into a succession of stand-alone anxious moments and bone-chilling nightmares.

 This time Rose Burberry does look up and offers a hum of acknowledgement.
 Dark crescent moons shadow beneath her eyes.